andrearufo/curriculum/README.md

-# cvhtml
+# Curriculum

-A simple CV page in HTML + CSS made in 20 minutes
+A simple CV page in HTML + CSS made in 20 minutes.

+Fork the repository, edit the html file and...
+BOOM!